Karma-Yogi-Rahil/Zero-to-Mastery-Deep-Learning-with-TensorFlow-course/Zero to Mastery Deep Learning with TensorFlow/💭 Deep Learning Intro.md

 __Better reason :__ for a complex problem, we need think to think all the possible rules which is not possible.

-A wise software engineer... (actually rule 1 of Google's Machine Learning Handbook ) said
+A wise software engineer... (actually rule 1 of [Google's Machine Learning Handbook ](https://developers.google.com/machine-learning/guides/rules-of-ml/)) said :

 > if you can build a ==_simple rule based_== system that doesn’t require machine learning, do that .

+# What is deep Learning is good for ?
+- __Problems with long lists of rules__ - when the traditional approach fails, machine learning/deep learning may help.

+- __Continually changing environments__ - deep learning can adapt ('learn') to new scenarios.

+- __Discovering insights within large collections of data__  - can you imagine trying to hand-craft rules for what 101 different kinds of food , objects , things look like? it will be a nightmare .